 This is part of a series of posts from my quest to run a half marathon in all 50 states.
 Mississippi was my 20th state.

-This race is held Thanksgiving weekend every year so the weather is typically good for long distance racing but it can get a bit cold especially when you’re outside waiting for the start.
-When I ran it, the temperatures should have been in the 50’s but a cold front just rolled through the area the previous day so it was about 10 degrees cooler than it should have been.
+This race is held Thanksgiving weekend every year so the weather is typically good for long distance racing but I did get a bit cold standing outside waiting for the start.
+When I ran it, the temperatures should have been in the 50’s but a cold front just rolled through the area the previous day so it was about 10 degrees cooler than it should have been and was in the 40’s for most of the race.
 Fortunately I brought a running jacket, hat, and gloves just in case and was fine.

 My family and I had fun hanging out in Gulfport for a few days after the race.
 It’s a pretty small, low-key area good for a quiet and relaxing long weekend.
 If you have young children, I recommend checking out Lynn Meadows Discovery Center, a hands-on children’s museum.
 Gulfport is only about an hour and a half drive from New Orleans if you want to squeeze in an adventure there.